The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 Anomaly detection, also known as outlier detection, is a vital aspect of data science that centers on identifying unusual patterns that do not conform to expected behavior.

 An anomaly detection system works by assessing and comparing data points within a dataset, singling out those that stand out from the normal pattern.
-The significance of detecting these anomalies isn’t merely about finding statistical quirks; it’s about uncovering valuable insights, underlying problems, or opportunities that might otherwise go unnoticed.
+The significance of AI in anomaly detection isn’t merely about finding statistical quirks; it’s about uncovering valuable insights, underlying problems, or opportunities that might otherwise go unnoticed.

 Techniques and approaches